muhammadhamza23/ReactNative/guessing-game/README.md

 ## Overview

 This is a React Native guessing game app.
-The game allows to make prediction for the number and includes navigation to different screens according to the game logic.
+The game allows to make predictions for the number and includes navigation to different screens according to the game logic.

 ## Error Handling

-If you receive network response timeout error, switch the connection from LAN to tunnel by using this command: 'expo start --tunnel'
+- If you receive network response timeout error, switch the connection from LAN to tunnel or by typing `expo start --tunnel` in the terminal.